 How Do You Cut Stone for Sculpture?

 Whether you intend to build a patio platform or make a sculpture out of stone, learning to cut stone allows you to customize the size and shape of your pieces.

 Cutting a stone is hard work, but the stone lasts a long time.
-Make sure you work a little harder when you cut a stone.

 To see the process of cutting/carving stone in action, we also recommend this video by Varo Sculpture: